 “However, it does definitively demolish the objection against homeopathy, when such is based on the wholly incorrect claim that since there is no difference in composition between a remedy and the pure water used, there can be no differences at all between them…”

 Nope, sorry, this article, effectively self published, doesn’t demolish anything.
-And even if anyone did manage, contrary to all decent, current research to show that homeopathic remedies were any more than water or sugar, that still wouldn’t validate homeopathy - there are plenty of other reasons that homeopathy would still be nonsense.
+And even if anyone did manage, contrary to all scientific evidence, to show that homeopathic remedies were any more than water or sugar, that still wouldn’t validate homeopathy -

 “In 1995, journals of alternative medicine published virtually no studies with negative results, which suggests that the literature was far from objective”